Create an action in a template

 - Use the automatic approval action (InspireApprove).
 When the workflow advances to the Send for Approve Transition, Inspire automatically approves the components in the review.

-- No referenced components are included in the approval and no user confirmation is required.
+- No referenced components are included in the approval, and no user interaction occurs unless a signature is required.

 You must configure it exactly as described in: Add an Inspire Approve Action to a topic workflow template.
 Otherwise, Inspire won't understand the Action as an automated process.